IOTA-Code/IOTA-GFT/IOTA-GFT/Design.md

 All information which is output to the recording computer (via USB serial) is first placed in an internal buffer.
 The buffer is output to the recording computer during each pass through the main loop() routine.
 Most of the logging sentences will be written to the buffer without interruption.
 However, logging based on PPS and EXP interrupts might "interrupt" another sentence in the log.

 ## Flash Operation
-The IOTA-GFT is designed to support two flash modes: PPS and EXP.
-The majority of users will use PPS flashes.
+The IOTA-GFT is designed to support three flash modes: CLK, PPS and EXP.
+The majority of users will use CLK flashes.
 The EXP mode is currently in development.
 It is aimed at cameras which provide an output signal marking the beginning of an exposure.

-IOTA-GFT operates in PPS flash mode by default.
+IOTA-GFT operates in CLK flash mode by default.
 Flash sequences are specified as X seconds long.
+When a "flash now" command is sent to the device in CLK mode, the LED turns on immediately and turns OFF X seconds later according to the internal device clock.

 In either flash mode, the device can be programmed to a wide range of flash intensity values.